ghr85/CC0602_TDD_JS_JP/hw_tdd_jurassic_park.md

 - Find the dinosaur that attracts the most visitors :white_check_mark:
 - Find all dinosaurs of a particular species :white_check_mark:
 - Calculate the total number of visitors per day :white_check_mark:
-- Calculate the total number of visitors per year
+- Calculate the total number of visitors per year :white_check_mark:
-- Calculate the total revenue from ticket sales for one year
+- Calculate the total revenue from ticket sales for one year :white_check_mark:

 ### Extensions